scobru/shogun-core/wiki/nostr.md

 ## Overview

-The Bitcoin plugin for Shogun SDK provides authentication and interactions via Nostr protocol and Bitcoin wallets.
-It enables signing messages with Bitcoin keys, authentication via Nostr, and integration with Lightning and Bitcoin infrastructure.
+The Nostr plugin for Shogun SDK provides authentication and interactions via Nostr protocol.
+It enables signing messages with Nostr keys, authentication via Nostr, and integration with Nostr infrastructure.

 ## Architecture

-The Bitcoin implementation consists of these key components:
+The Nostr implementation consists of these key components:

 - **NostrConnector**: Core implementation that can be used independently
 - **NostrConnectorPlugin**: Integration wrapper for the Shogun Core plugin system
-- **Types**: TypeScript definitions for Nostr and Bitcoin-specific interfaces
+- **Types**: TypeScript definitions for Nostr-specific interfaces

 ### File Structure

 ```
-shogun-core/src/plugins/bitcoin/
+shogun-core/src/plugins/nostr/
 ├── index.ts                - Exports all plugin components
 ├── nostrConnectorPlugin.ts - Plugin registration and lifecycle
 ├── nostrConnector.ts       - Core Nostr functionality implementation